 You see the main response, in this case “Response Class (Status 200), right beneath the relative URL “/api/v1/GiveMeSomething”.
 As you can see the XML comments are visible for “someresponseint” and “someresponsestring”.
 And beneath the “Parameters” section you see the “Response Messages” section which will list all the other responses.
-In this case it shows us we can expect a HTTP Status Code of 400 and the description is shown under “Reason” and the XML comments are shown again at “Response Model”.
+In this case it shows us we can expect a HTTP Status Code of 400 and the XML comments are shown again at “Response Model”.

 https://developers.google.com/api-client-library/dotnet/get_started